 Health and Safety

-Ensuring the safety of your staff is important.
-Exhibition stands and display equipment all have differing requirements for assembly, so always ensure you have the correct amount of staff for setting up so no one is at risk.
+Exhibition stands and display equipment all have different requirements for assembly, so it's important to make sure you have the right number of staff for setting up.

-A roller banner for example, can be easily assembled by just one person without them being at risk of injury.
-Large bespoke and modular exhibition stands will require more manpower to install to ensure staff members are not injured.
+For example, a roller banner can be easily assembled by just one person, but bespoke and modular exhibition stands require more people to install to ensure staff members are not injured.